belgianmobileid/doc/authentication.md

     </tr>
     <tr>
       <td>{% include parameter.html name="client_secret" req="REQUIRED" %}</td>
       <td>Contains the a key you reveiced when registering your application.
-This ensures that the request to get the id token and access token is made only from the application, and not from a potential attacker that may have intercepted the authorization code.</td>
+This ensures that the request to get the id token and access token is made only from your application, and not from a potential attacker that may have intercepted the authorization code.</td>
     </tr>
   </tbody>
 </table>